 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-In Rhode Island, a tenant has the right to receive at least two days written notice, and entry is allowed only at a reasonable time. (§ 34-18-26(c))
+- Landlord Entry.
+In Rhode Island, a tenant has the right to receive at least 2 days’ written notice, and entry is allowed only at a reasonable time.
+Landlords may enter the rental unit without consent from the tenant in certain situations, such as court ordered access, emergencies or an absence of the tenant (an absence is over 7 days of not occupying the property).
+(R.I.
+Gen. Laws § 34-18-26(c))

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
-In Rhode Island, landlords are not allowed to lockout tenants. (§ 34-18-34)
+In Rhode Island, landlords are not allowed to lockout tenants.
+(R.I.
+Gen. Laws § 34-18-34)

 5. Domestic Violence

 Rhode Island provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 Rhode Island provides the following statute for victims of domestic violence:

 - Protection from Termination.
-The landlord cannot terminate a tenancy, fail to renew a tenancy, or refuse to enter into a rental agreement with a victim of domestic violence. (§ 34-37-1)
+The landlord cannot terminate a tenancy, fail to renew a tenancy, or refuse to enter into a rental agreement with a victim of domestic violence.
+(R.I.
+Gen Laws § 34-37-1)

 6. Senior Citizen or Health Issue